It’s finally here — the most wonderful time of the year: holidays, presents, way too much eggnog and the much-anticipated release of Spotify Wrapped.

 So what’s their secret sauce?
 Here’s what makes Spotify Wrapped so effective when it comes to engagement and real ROI.

 It’s visual.
 Wrapped uses bold colors and eye-popping design.
 If you see a Wrapped summary in a social feed, it’s going to grab your attention.
 It takes the animated slideshow “Instagram Story” approach where you tap forward to see the next stat.
-Other year-in-review campaigns (especially in gaming, where visual quality is prized) use Personalised Video.
+Other year-in-review campaigns (especially in gaming, where visual quality is prized) use Personalized Video.
 But however you do it, you need to think thumb-stopping design and movement.

 It’s personal and insightful.
 One thing everyone loves about Wrapped is that it uses data to reveal preferences or patterns that aren’t obvious to even them.
 Who knew my favorite genre was samba?
 A little surprise can go a long way in delighting customers.

 It creates an emotional connection.
 Wrapped and similar annual lookbacks give users an opportunity to reflect on their journey.
-The combination of visuals and personalisation are a powerhouse for emotionally charged creative marketing.
+The combination of visuals and personalization are a powerhouse for emotionally charged creative marketing.
 (Tip: Share something they’ll care about.
 Great example below from Plan Canada.)

 It’s shareable.
 By encouraging users to share their Wrapped summaries (and making it easy for them with built-in sharing features), Spotify creates a sense of community around their app.
 People are eager to show their Wrapped summary to friends or compare themselves with others.
 And people not using the app may download it just to be part of the discussion next year.